nicosrp/dtu-socialdataproject-movies/index.markdown

 Authors: Manos Loukaidis and Nico Sherpa

 3, 2, 1...
 Action!
 Grab yourself some popcorn and enjoy the movie.
-The smell of popcorn, 2 liter coca cola cups, and 165 minutes pure entertainment.
+The smell of cheese nachos, 2 liter coca cola cups, and 165 minutes pure entertainment.
 We all love movies, don't we?
 What do we really like, is it a specific genre, or the multi-million dollar CGI that has been used?
 With this project, how we perceive movies given a set of underlying assumption, and subsequently want to learn something about ourselves as humans.
 Let's dive right into it.

 <iframe src="genreNetwork.html" width="100%" height="400px" style="border:none;"></iframe>